 It is not currently possible to apply for a ‘no-fault’ divorce until the parties to the marriage have been separated for a period of 2 years or more.

-Many divorces are commenced reliant upon the ‘Fault fact’ of Adultery or Unreasonable behaviour, but often it is still possible to agree with the other party the ‘fact’ to be relied upon in advance.
+Many divorces are commenced reliant upon the ‘Fault fact’ of Adultery or Unreasonable behaviour.
+However, often it is still possible to agree with the other party the ‘fact’ to be relied upon in advance.
 This helps to limit animosity and ensures the divorce can proceed smoothly.

 Whatever your circumstances Tollers Divorce Solicitors can advise you as to the appropriate ‘fact’ to rely upon when commencing your proceedings.

-When you read about “quickie” divorces in the papers, this simply describes a divorce which is not being contested.
+When you read about “quickie” divorces in the papers, this simply describes a divorce that is not being contested.